 If you and your opponent have the same game, everyone can play with their favorite characters.
 If you play with more than one Funkoverse game of the same type, characters with the same name cannot be allies.
-(The Queen of Hearts cannot ally with another The Queen of Hearts.)
+(Rose cannot ally with another Rose.)